FAQs - How to apply?

 - A degree certificate and academic transcript for each degree you currently hold, or an interim transcript for degrees you are currently studying.

-- If your first language is not English, a language certificate showing evidence of your proficiency in English (see details below).
+- If your first language is not English, a language certificate showing evidence of your proficiency in English (see section 12).

 What if I don't have my degree certificate yet?